 Common anti-depressants (eg. Zoloft, Effexor) and psychoactive prescription medication (eg. Zyprexa) can also be abused or in some cases, are difficult to cease using, as complicated withdrawal symptoms are likely to ensue.
 With addictions potentially developing in just under two weeks of regular use, ceasing long term use of prescription medication is beset with risks.

 At The Sanctuary Byron Bay, we know that abuse of prescription drugs cuts across economic lines, age, social status and culture.
 Over years, we have noticed increasing prescription drug abuse amongst highly functioning people, unlikely to be identified as 'addicts', yet who would qualify as having substance use disorders.

-Because prescription drugs are usually legally obtained, ongoing use is rarely questioned, yet for those needing help, continued use exacts a toll.
-Ongoing use diminishes quality of life – with side effects sometimes causing more problems than the symptoms the drugs were initially deployed to treat.
+Because prescription drugs are usually legally obtained, ongoing use may not have been appropriately questioned, and for those needing help, continued problematic use exacts a toll.
+Ongoing problematic use diminishes quality of life – with side effects sometimes causing more problems than the symptoms the drugs were initially deployed to treat.
 Unfortunately, simply ceasing use of prescription drugs is ill-advised.

 Withdrawals from prescription drugs can be prolonged, difficult to manage and sometimes so destabilising that people can feel as if they are suffering a serious crisis.

 Detox from prescription drugs is necessarily a medical issue.
 Withdrawals must be stepped, monitored and supported by appropriate professional attention.
 At The Sanctuary Byron Bay, we are experienced in assessing prescription drug abuse and we are able to devise the most humane, effective and nurturing detox regime necessary to safely and comfortably reduce reliance upon prescription drugs.